Guide to Lesvos, Greece logo

 Sailing to Lesvos

 The best way to get to Lesvos is by ferry boat.
 There are daily ships leaving Pireaus in the evening and arrive in Mytilini early the next morning.
-There is also the new Nissos Chios that leaves around noon and takes only 8 hours to Lesvos.
-Also as of the summer of 2012 the brand new Blue Star Patmos goes to and from Lesvos every other day.
+If you do this you can save money on a hotel and it will probably be just as nice if you get a cabin.

 Flying to Lesvos

 Flight to LesvosThere is a modern jet port with at least 4 daily flights to and from Athens.
 There are also daily flights from Thessaloniki and other points in Europe and Scandinavia.
-The cost is around 100 euros each way.
-Mytilini airport is unique in that you can take a swim while you are waiting for your plane since it is right across the street from the beach.
-There are also some really nice seaside fish tavernas right down the street.
-Hahathakis Travel in Lesvos books direct flights from Europe to Mytilini.
+The cost is around 100 euros each way from Athens but there are sales when they can't fill the plane so check the websites of Aegean Airways and Olympic if it still exists.
+When you leave the island Mytilini airport is unique in that you can take a swim while you are waiting for your plane since it is right across the street from the beach.
+There are also some really nice seaside fish tavernas right down the street within walking and luggage-dragging distance.

 For bookings to and from Athens see Travel Agents